-Note 7: We accept a score of any of the following publicly offered standardized tests: TOEFL-iBT, TOEFL-PBT or TOEIC.
-We do not, however, acknowledge scores of institutionally offered TOEFL-ITP or TOEIC-IP tests.
+Note7: We accept a score of any of the following publicly offered standardized tests: TOEFL-iBT®Test, TOEFL-PBT®Test or TOEIC®Test.
+We do not, however, acknowledge scores of institutionally offered TOEFL-ITP®Test or TOEIC-IP®Tests.
 Scores of multiple tests may be submitted provided they are of different types.

 Where a scoresheet is not submitted at the time of your application (by the final day of the period for application acceptance), your English language score will be rated at zero.

 The following applicants must submit a scoresheet.
-For further details, please see pp. 8-15.
+For further details, please see pp. 7-16.

-- Mathematics (group 1): Applicants for selection for overseas students, etc. - Information and Biosystems (group 2), Machine and Intelligence (group 3), Civil Engineering (group 4), Social Science (group 7): Applicants for general selection and the applicants for selection for overseas students, etc.
+- Mathematics (group 1) : Applicants for selection for overseas students, etc. - Information and Biosystems (group 2), Machine and Intelligence (group 3), Civil Engineering (group 4), Languages and Media (Group 5), Psychology and Philosophy (Group 6), Social Science (group 7). : Applicants for general selection and applicants for selection for overseas students, etc.

-Regarding groups 1, 2 and 3, those whose native language is English need to inquire on an individual basis.
+Regarding group 1, 2, 3, 5 and 6, those whose native language is English need to inquire on an individual basis.